George Samuel Fereday Smith: Career

 The Superintendent of the Bridgewater Trustees was James Loch.
 Loch was extremely busy because of his involvement in other matters, which left Fereday Smith in charge of the detailed administration of the Trust.
 In addition to the Bridgewater Canal, the Trust administered the Bridgewater Collieries, the home farms, the Bridgewater Estate, a lime-burning business, Worsley Yard and, from 1848, the Mersey and Irwell Navigation.
-During this time the canals were in serious competition with the railways and Fereday Smith met the competition "with great vigour".
+During this time, the canals were in serious competition with the railways, and Fereday Smith met the competition "with great vigour".
 He was greatly in favour of capital investment and the facilities he instigated included Egerton Dock at Liverpool, the Runcorn and Weston Canal, and the Alfred Dock at Runcorn.
-He installed electric telegraph along the banks of the canal.
+He installed an electric telegraph along the banks of the canal.

 Fereday Smith and James Lock were not always in agreement, but Fereday Smith's influence in the business increased after Loch's death in 1855.
 From that time he was in effect the general manager of the undertaking, Loch's successor Algernon Egerton having less influence than Loch.
 During the time of Fereday Smith's management, the profit from the canal and the collieries increased considerably.
 He continued in his post when the control of the business passed from the Trustees to the Bridgewater Navigation Company in 1872 but retired when the Manchester Ship Canal Company took over ownership in 1887.